BurnySc2/Factorio-Train-Station-Blueprint-Creator/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error
+Or just submit a link with the blueprint settings.

 **Expected behavior**
 A clear and concise description of what you expected to happen.